 Miami Getaway Tips

 Check Flight Prices – Traveling to Miami from around the US is relatively quick and easy, but be sure to check flight prices from both Miami International (MIA) and Fort Lauderdale International (FLL).
-Depending on your departure city FLL may have better prices and it’s only 40 minutes away.
-We booked our flights less than 2 weeks in advance for $300 each.
+Depending on your departure city, FLL may have better prices, and it’s only 40 minutes away.
+We booked our flights less than two weeks in advance for $300 each.

 Have you spent a weekend in Miami?